vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-2.md

 Sat May  6 12:54:11 GMT 2023
 ```

-Lets format the `date` command to get only MMDDYY-HHMMSS
+Lets format the `date` command to get the details in this format MMDDYY-HHMMSS

 ```
 [opc@new-k8s part-2]$ date +"%m%d%y-%H%M%S"